jchavezar/Vertex/README.md

 ## Step 1: Building code and container and locally testing.

-Build a docker container with a webserver for predictions; uvicorn
+Build a webserver docker container to handle predictions; uvicorn

 Dockerfile
 ```